jmmastey/rspec-activerecord-expectations/README.md

 expect {}.not_to repeatedly_load(Audited::Audit)
 ```

-- ignore transactionals (begin / rollback)
-- `name: Foo Load`
 - differentiate AR queries from generic ones? arbitrary execution somehow?
 - warn about warmup
-- make sure we don't smite any built in methods (or from other libs)
+- warn if we smite any built in methods (or methods from other libs)
-- only expose very generic matchers like `update` as actual matchers (don't override global method names)

 ## Development